- Spend time in the old-time cliffside villages of Positano and Amalfi

 - Tour the Colosseum and travel back in time to relive the grandeur of the Roman Empire.
 Learn about some of ancient Rome's most famous and illustrious citizens, such as Julius Caesar, Emperors Augustus and Nero, and the Flavian Emperors who built the Colosseum

-- Go for a stroll in the central Piazza Navona where families and tourists gather on warm days, see the beautiful Trevi Fountain and the iconic Pantheon
+- Go for a stroll in the central Piazza Navona, where families and tourists gather on warm days, and see the beautiful Trevi Fountain and the iconic Pantheon

 - Find the perfect antique market, downtown boutique, or shopping mall to find the perfect items in one of the fashion capitals of the world